ploomber/projects/README.md

 2. debugging.
 Pipeline to demonstrate debugging capabilities
 3. sql-templating.
 SQL pipeline showing how to use macros to write concise SQL scripts
 4. testing.
 Pipeline with SQL and Python tasks showing how to add test pipelines
 5. basic-ml.
-Simple Machine Learning pipeline using the Python API, also shows how to test pipelines using `pytest` and how to package your pipeline so you can install it with `pip install`
+Simple Machine Learning pipeline using the both APIs (Python and Spec).
+It also shows how to test pipelines using `pytest` and how to package your pipeline so you can install it with `pip install`

 ## Advanced examples